| A brief lesson in the history, reasoning, and

 viewed spaces.
 Rather than address these issues, however, I would

+like to speak to the question posed.
 The billboard, which is featured across Canada, implies that abortions are

 easily available up until the moment of delivery.
 In actuality, 90 per cent